DETAILED ACTION

 wherein a respective one of the controllers is programmed to transmit to the computer a plurality of the second cell counts obtained by its specimen analyzer (obvious in view of combination; Nagai teaches cell counts.)

-the computer is programmed to execute the selection of the present calculation rules on the plurality of second cell counts to determine the set of target value and limit value individually for the respective one of the controllers (obvious in view of combination; Nagai teaches target value and limit value.)
+the computer is programmed to execute the selected one of the present calculation rules on the plurality of second cell counts to determine the set of target value and limit value individually for the respective one of the controllers (obvious in view of combination; Nagai teaches target value and limit value.)

 Conclusion